Keerthybaby/Redux-Movie-App/README.md

 - View a list of movies
 - View details of each movie
 - Search for movies by title
+- Integration with the Open Movie Database (OMDb) API for fetching movie data.
+- Responsive user interface design optimized for various screen sizes and devices

 ### Technologies Used🛠️